Analyzing Human-Human Interactions: A Survey: Introduction

 \subsection{Scope and motivation}

-In this survey, we focus on dyadic interactions between two people.
-We consider joint actions of both people that can be characterized by the positions, movements and coordination of their bodies.
-Examples are found in Figure~\ref{Figure1}.
+In this survey, we focus on \textit{dyadic} interactions between two people.
+We consider joint actions of both people that can be characterized by the positions, movements and coordination of their bodies (see Figure~\ref{Figure1}).
 For example, we consider a handshake as an interaction that can be part of an \textit{activity} such as an agreement or a greeting.
 Interactions can be made up of several motions in sequence, such as extending the right arm, grasping the right hand of the other and moving the hands up-and-down.
 The duration of the interactions that we consider can be anywhere between half of a second and several seconds.
 There can be considerable variation in the performance of an interaction, most notably in the duration but also in the coordination.
 This variation can also lead to ambiguities in how they are perceived.
 For example, the hug interaction in Figure~\ref{Figure1}(center) could also be considered a lift interaction.
-The works discussed in this survey exclusively treat the interaction recognition task as deterministic.
-We discuss alternatives in the \hyperref[Discussion]{Discussion} section.
+The works discussed in this survey exclusively treat the interaction recognition task as deterministic, which does not fully reflect the more ambiguous nature in the perception of social behavior.
+We discuss alternative representations and methods in the \hyperref[Discussion]{Discussion} section.

-The automated recognition of bodily interactions from video mainly benefits content-based video retrieval \citep{liu2015content,sempena2011human}, security \citep{aran2013one} and surveillance \citep{cristani2011social,haritaoglu2000w,tian2012hierarchical,yi2014l0} and interactive human-computer interfaces \citep{rehg2013decoding,sheerman2011cultural}.
+The automated recognition of bodily interactions from video mainly benefits content-based video retrieval \citep{liu2015content,sempena2011human}, security \citep{aran2013one} and surveillance \citep{cristani2011social,tian2012hierarchical,yi2014l0} and interactive human-computer interfaces \citep{rehg2013decoding,sheerman2011cultural}.
 The vast majority of the research has considered a functional perspective by labeling the visual aspect of videos.
 This leaves room for a more contextual interpretation of the joint behavior.
 Opportunities for a broader use of automated measures arise when computers can \textit{understand} the interactions in terms of communicative and affective intent.
-We discuss the evolution of the current state-of-the-art towards this \textit{social} perspective in the \hyperref[Discussion]{Discussion} section.
+In this survey, we present the current basis and potential directions to take the important step from interaction recognition to understanding.
+We discuss the evolution of the current state-of-the-art in interaction recognition towards this \textit{social} perspective in the \hyperref[Discussion]{Discussion} section.